Euro zone's lurch into deflation seen spurring ECB bond-buying

 “The Greek issue could complicate the (ECB) announcement (on QE),” ABN AMRO economist Nick Kounis said.

-“We expect the ECB to announce that it will embark on a large scale asset purchase program, including sovereign bonds, at its January meeting.
+“We expect the ECB to announce that it will embark on a large scale asset purchase programme, including sovereign bonds, at its January meeting.
 However, it may well hold off from providing any further details until March, giving it a chance to see how the situation in Greece turns out.”

-Additional reporting by Philip Blenkinsop in Brussels and John O'Donnell in Frankfurt; Editing by Philip Blenkinsop and Catherine Evans
+(Additional reporting by Philip Blenkinsop in Brussels and John O‘Donnell in Frankfurt; Editing by Philip Blenkinsop and Catherine Evans)